awsdocs/aws-net-developer-guide/doc_source/net-dg-start-new-project.rst

    .. figure:: images/new-proj-dlg-net-dg.png
        :scale: 50
+       :alt: AWS template and AWS Console project selected in New Project dialog box

 3. Use the :guilabel:`AWS Access Credentials` dialog box to configure your application.

-   * Specify which account profile your code should use to access AWS.
+   * Specify the account profile that your code should use to access AWS.
 To use an existing profile, choose :guilabel:`Use existing profile`, and then choose the profile from the list.
-To add a new profile, choose :guilabel:`Use a new profile` and type the credentials information.
+To add a new profile, choose :guilabel:`Use a new profile`, and then type the credentials information.
 For more information about profiles, see :ref:`net-dg-config`.

-   * Specify a default AWS region.
+   * Specify a default AWS Region to use.

    .. figure:: images/creds-new-proj-net-dg.png
        :scale: 50
+       :alt: Configure application access account profile, credentials, and default AWS Region in AWS Access Credentials dialog

-4. Choose :guilabel:`OK` to accept the configuration, which opens the project.
-Examine the project's :file:`App.config` file, which will contain something similar to the following:
+4. Choose :guilabel:`OK` to accept the configuration and open the project.
+The project's :file:`App.config` file will contain something similar to the following.

    .. code-block:: xml